Sign In

 To connect to the server, you need to copy the created public key onto it.
 Then, when you try to connect to the server, the system will check the public key on the server side against the private key on the client side.

-If you use Hostman servers, you can add the generated public key to the SSH keys section of your control panel and then easily add it to the servers you create.
+If you use Hostman cloud servers, you can add the generated public key to the SSH keys section of your control panel and then easily add it to the servers you create.

 Windows